 Despite the lack of supporting research, some doctors believe genetics play a role in developing AVNRT as some patients with this disease have a family history of AVNRT.

 Supraventricular tachycardia (SVT) can be found in anyone but most frequently found in pregnant women, as well as being the most common type of arrhythmia among newborns and kids.

-SVT can be triggered by the following:
+AVNRT and SVT can be triggered by the following:

 - Age: People who are middle-aged face a higher risk of developing SVT.

 - Cardiac conditions: those with coronary artery disease, a history of heart surgery, narrow heart arteries, heart attack, injured heart valves, cardiac scars, and heart muscle disease.

 - Congenital heart disease: as it can disrupt how the heart beats.

 - Thyroid disease: includes both hyperthyroidism and hypothyroidism.